ParallelDevs/e_invoice_cr/README.md

 Important: You need to set up Swiftmailer module in order to have the invoice email module working properly.

+Java Runtime Environment (JRE) installed on your server.

 ## THEMING
 At the moment, you can only overwrite the invoice form styles if you have a custom admin theme, you just need to add